airyhq/bazel-tools/README.md

 ## Airy Open Source

-We at Airy ❤️ Open Source.
+At Airy we ❤️ Open Source.
 Check out our other projects over at [docs.airy.co](https://docs.airy.co).